 Personal Representative in Michigan

 While the Probate Court has jurisdiction over estate and probate matters, the personal representative is responsible for the day-to-day activities of caring for the decedent’s property and settling estate matters.
 If the decedent left a will, typically the decedent would have nominated the person who they wanted to serve as a personal representative, also known as the executor.
 In the absence of a will, the next-of-kin or other interested party has the right to petition the court to be appointed personal representative.
-The court will grant the petition as long as the petitioner is qualified and no one who as a greater right to serve as personal representative has also petitioned the court.
+As a Michigan estate administration lawyer will explain, the court will grant the petition as long as the petitioner is qualified and no one who as a greater right to serve as personal representative has also petitioned the court.
 Even if the decedent left a will, generally the Probate Court must first approve their appointment before they have the legal right to act as the personal representative.
 Mich.
 Comp.
 Laws § 700.3601

 Responsibilities of a Michigan Personal Representative